ut-syspro-admin/assignment-1/README.md

     - Overdue submissions might lead to ***penalty points***.
     - Inexorable reasons are allowed sometimes.
 1. Be active
-    - Complete as many assignment as possible.
+    - Complete as many assignments as possible.
     - ***On-site attendance*** is recommended.
     - ***Communications*** are always beneficial.